pikelet-lang/pikelet/book/src/appendix/theory.md

 ### Type inference

-Here we define a jugement that synthesizes a type from the given term and returns its elaborated form.
+Here we define a judgement that synthesizes a type from the given term and returns its elaborated form.

 \\[